 Yet this “never quit” philosophy turned out to be a double-edged sword.
 It made me hang on to unhealthy relationships and doomed projects much longer than necessary.
 I took on the burden of trying to make things work and fought hard to keep things going because quitting was not an option for me.

 It wasn’t until I was battle-worn that I realized how much I had allowed myself to get hurt and all the precious time I had lost in the process.
 I was eventually able to make peace with the past by appreciating the lessons that I learned from those experiences.

-After all, not every job, relationship or friendship will be right for us.
+After all, not every job, relationship or friendship is right for us.
 We need the insight and knowledge to know which ones to pursue and which ones to quit on, so that we can use our time and energy to focus on what fulfills us.

 If we can reprogram our minds to see quitting as a quality control mechanism that helps us find the best options for our life, we’ll begin to feel more at ease with letting go of things.
 It will no longer affect our identity, self-worth, and make us feel like a failure.

 We need to adopt the same kind of light-heartedness as a person trying on different clothes in a fitting room.
 The reason why we find this process easier (and sometimes fun) is because of our low attachment to the clothing items that we feel aren’t a good fit for us.

 Letting go of people and circumstances that aren’t right for us is much harder because of our strong attachments to them.
 This is understandable, especially if we have put in blood, sweat and tears, to make things work.